TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 What it means: Wholesome rizz—romantic charisma that's sweet and genuine rather than slick.

-Why it emerged: As "rizz" became oversaturated (we tracked it in 4.1 million videos in 2024), people needed differentiation.
+Why it emerged: As "rizz" became oversaturated (we watched it gain widespread use in 2024), people needed differentiation.
 "Wrizz" emerged to describe someone with romantic appeal who's also wholesome.

 What makes it stick: It fills a semantic gap.
 "Rizz" implies slickness; "wrizz" implies authenticity.
 There wasn't a term for that before.